 Amazon Rating: 4.4/5

-Nineteen-year-old Emma Bau finds herself alone in the Jewish ghetto of Poland after her husband disappears underground to resist the Nazi invasion.
+Nineteen-year-old Emma Bau is left alone in the Jewish ghetto of Poland when her husband joins the resistance.
+Smuggled to Krakow, she assumes the identity of Anna Lipowski, a gentile, and becomes the assistant to a Nazi official.

-As the war’s atrocities escalate, Emma must navigate a dangerous double life, making unimaginable choices to protect herself and those she loves.
+As the war’s horrors intensify, Emma faces impossible choices, living a dangerous double life to protect herself and those she loves.

 A Long Way From Warsaw